-Long-term Research Agenda A programme exploring how research can contribute to the UK’s future resilience and preparedness for health shocks in the wake of COVID-19.
+Developing the Long-term Research Agenda A programme exploring how research can contribute to the UK’s future resilience and preparedness for health shocks in the wake of COVID-19.

 About the programme

-The Health Foundation has established this programme to develop a shared vision for the evidence requirements supporting the UK’s recovery from COVID-19.
+The Health Foundation has established a long-term research agenda programme to develop a shared vision for the long-term social, political, economic and public health research and evidence requirements to support the UK to become more resilient to future health shocks like COVID-19.

-- health and care outcomes and their distribution across society – this includes the direct impact on wellbeing, morbidity and mortality through this period and beyond, as well as the indirect impact caused by socio-economic changes in response to the pandemic and the influence on the wider determinants of health;
+- health and care outcomes and their distribution across society – this includes the direct impact on wellbeing, morbidity and mortality through this period and beyond, as well as the indirect impact caused by socio-economic changes in response to the pandemic and the influence on the wider determinants of health

-- public health systems; and
+- public health systems

 - policymaking to plan, prepare and manage key threats to health in the future and the co-ordination of policies across sectors.

 If you would like to find out more about the programme, please email firstname.lastname@example.org.